onefrankguy/frankmitchell.org/posts/building-my-first-hf-radio.md

 <img class="game art" src="/images/norcal-40a-board-overview.jpg"/>

 The case itself is about four and a half inches by four and a half inches.
-With ??? inches of clearance between the bottom of the case and the board, and a top case that mirrors the bottom one, there's plenty of room for expansions, add-ons, and experiments.
+With a quarter inch of clearance between the bottom of the case and the board, and a top case that mirrors the bottom one, there's plenty of room for expansions, add-ons, and experiments.